DoktorAerzt/matterpoll-emoji/README.md

   "token": "9jrxak1ykxrmnaed9cps9i4cim",  // The Token created my Mattermost "user": {
-   "id": "bot",          // The username of an existing Mattermost account "password": "botbot"  // The password of an existing Mattermost account }
+   "id": "bot",          // The username of an existing Mattermost account "password": "botbot",  // The password of an existing Mattermost account "utoken": "4312joifdsu8933u908543218j9" //The token of an existing Mattermost account }
 }
 ```